Plug-It/pi/README.md

 ###I would like to thank all the alpha and beta testers, they really helped me a lot.

-###For more information, go here: http://wibla.free.fr
+###You can find more stuff here: http://wibla.free.fr